 - If you find yourself sweating a lot under your wrap, sprinkle a bit of baby powder underneath it to help keep things dry.

 - Keep an eye out when using an ostomy wrap to make sure it’s not too tight around your bag.
 I find that wearing a wrap a little lower tends to help prevent this.

 - You can fold the top and bottom of the wrap to make it more compact (see photo below).
 This works great for intimate moments.

 Alternatives to Ostomy Wraps

-The most common alternative to ostomy wraps are maternity bands or “belly bands”.
+The most common alternatives to ostomy wraps are maternity bands or “belly bands”.
 These work the same way as an ostomy wrap, but they do not have a special pocket to keep your ostomy appliance secure.
 Because of that, the bottom of the bag may hang down below the maternity band, defeating the purpose of concealment and support.

 Support garments may be an option, especially if support is your primary concern.
-Stay tuned for a guide on support garments soon!

 You can also find my reviews on several different ostomy wraps HERE.